usmcamgrimm/havamalband/README.md

 I wasn't happy with the result and felt limited.
 I decided to re-write the project in Gatsby so I could work with React and incorporate some features from Gatsby.
 My goal was to learn different technologies while improving the speed and usability of the website.

-While upgrading the project to Gatsby version 3, I chose to use NetlifyCMS instead of Sanity and traded TailwindCSS for Emotion.
+While upgrading the project to Gatsby version 3, I chose to use NetlifyCMS instead of Sanity, dropped Tailwind, and added Emotion.